What is livedoid vasculopathy?

 Imaging studies for peripheral vascular disease may be carried out.
 Transcutaneous oximetry shows reduced oxygen flow in most patients.

-- Arterial insufficiency and diabetic foot ulcers
+- Arterial insufficiency, arterial ulceration and diabetic foot ulcer

 - Rheumatoid arthritis